gregbkr/kubernetes-ansible-logging-monitoring/README.md

     kubectl label node your_new_lb_minion_node role=loadbalancer

-**Scale up pods service-loadbalancer**
+Then just check the new containers getting created

-    kubectl scale rc service-loadbalancer --replicas 2 --namespace=kube-system kubectl get rc --all-namespaces
+    kubectl get all --all-namespaces

-and try to access to new_lb_minion_ip:5601
+For service-loadbalancer, try to access new_lb_minion_ip:5601

-**Scale up pods traefik**

-    kubectl scale deployment traefik-ingress-controller --replicas 2 --namespace=kube-system kubectl get deploy --all-namespaces

-Add dns A record kibana.satoshi.tech --> new_lb_minion_ip so we will balance dns resolution to the old and new lb node Test some ping, and access kibana.satoshi.tech few times...
+For trafik, add a dns A-record kibana.satoshi.tech --> new_lb_minion_ip so we will balance dns resolution to the old and new lb_node.
+Test some ping, and access kibana.satoshi.tech few times...